PJ64/apigw_lambda_dynamodb/README.md

 ## Example
 This example is designed for a concept mobile application called Skip the Line, which allows user to pre-order takeaway coffee while they are in transit.
-Just as the train is pulls into the station, the user can order a coffee and pick it up on the way past the coffee shop.
+Just as the train pulls into the station, the user can order a coffee and pick it up on the way past the coffee shop.

 This example uses an Amazon API Gateway endpoint to allow the mobile app to add and manage orders.
-There are four AWS Lambda functions deployed behind the endpoint, they are used to execute  CRUD (create, read, update, delete) operations against an Amazon DynamoDB table, where the order details are stored.
+There are four AWS Lambda functions deployed behind the gateway endpoint, they are used to execute  CRUD (create, read, update, delete) operations against an Amazon DynamoDB order table.

 The Amazon DynamoDB table is partitioned on an accountid attribute and also includes a sort key on the vendorid attribute, together they form the primary key.
 The example also demonstrates using Python to put, update, get and delete items in Amazon DynamoDB.

 By integrating an API Gateway endpoint with AWS Lambda functions and an Amazon DynamoDB table you can build basic microservice architecture that is scalable, highly available and cost effective.
 This is a standard pattern for applications that require a CRUD backend.

-The example also includes a Python Lambda layer with the aws_embedded_metrics module, which used to capture order details as metrics that can be viewed in Amazon CloudWatch.
+The example also includes a Python Lambda layer with the aws_embedded_metrics module.
+The aws_embedded_metrics is used to capture order details as additional metrics which can be viewed using Amazon CloudWatch Log Insights.

 ![architecture](./images/architecture_1.png "Architecture")